-Covid 19 coronavirus: Ngāi Tahu Tourism has no revenue, to cut 300+ jobs
+Covid 19 coronavirus: Shotover Jet, top tourism attractions close as Ngāi Tahu Tourism cuts 300+ jobs

 "Those who came before us have ensured that Te Rūnanga o Ngāi Tahu has a diversified portfolio of business interests, including tourism, seafood, property, forestry, farming and capital investments.
 This careful and deliberate structure means that when these challenging times come, we can continue our important work of protecting and sustaining the pūtea for future generations," it said.

-As the business was undergoing consultation with our kaimahi, it would not be making any further comment.
+As the business was undergoing consultation with its kaimahi, it would not be making any further comment, the statement said.